One thing I was a little worried about when planning my Bora Bora trip was that it might be a bit boring.

 Related Post: Massage Prices in Bora Bora

-Being completely honest, there isn’t much for kids to do in Bora Bora.
-Families with children will likely prefer other vacation destinations.
+Being completely honest, there isn’t much for kids to do in Bora Bora so I do think that families with children will likely prefer other vacation destinations.

 There’s only so much snorkeling and swimming that kids can do before they get bored.